 One of the primary reasons I garden is to fill my pantry with canned fruits and vegetables that are free of bpa and pesticides.
 Of all the different things I preserve, tomatoes are far and away the most-used ingredient in my household; it seems I’m constantly pulling a jar of some sort of tomato product or another out of the pantry.
 It makes sense that growing tomatoes to stock my larder is top of my garden to-do list.

-Past experience in a hot summer region leads me to believe that a single tomato plant can yield as much as 20-30 pounds per season.
-Since I’m gardening in a region that’s new to me and notorious for being hard to grow tomatoes in, let’s assume I can get 10-15 pounds of tomatoes from each plant.
-This is nothing but a wild guess, but we’ve got to start somewhere, right?
+Since tomatoes are the crop I like to grow the most of, let’s take a look at what makes sense for my family.
+Obviously, a single tomato plant won’t suffice.Past experience in a hot summer region leads me to believe that a single tomato plant can yield as much as 20-30 pounds per season.
+Since I’m gardening in a region that’s notorious for being hard to grow tomatoes in, let’s assume I can get 10-15 pounds of tomatoes from each plant.
+(Note: this differs from the chart below.
+I’m using numbers that I’ve seen in my own garden.)

 - 26 quarts of pizza sauce (in 52 pint sized jars)

 - 23 quarts of marinara sauce

 - 35 quarts of salsa (I use salsa in chili recipes and Mexican dishes in addition to snacking)